oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 ### `.swiftformat` File Placement

-Place the `.swiftformat` configuration file in your **project folder** (where your source files are), not inside `.xcodeproj`:
+Place the `.swiftformat` configuration file in your **source folder** (where your Swift source files are), not at the project root or inside `.xcodeproj`:

 ```
-MyApp/                          ← Project folder (place .swiftformat HERE)
+MyApp/                          ← Project folder (NOT here)
-├── MyApp.xcodeproj/            ← Project file (NOT here)
+├── MyApp.xcodeproj/            ← Xcode project (NOT here)
-├── .swiftformat                ← Configuration file
+├── MyApp/                       ← Source folder - place .swiftformat HERE!
-├── MyApp/                       ← Source folder
+│   ├── .swiftformat            ← Configuration file
 │   ├── ContentView.swift
 │   ├── MyAppApp.swift
 │   └── Assets.xcassets